-Built atop sandstone rock pillars and silhouetted against the Grecian skyline, the Meteora Monasteries sit atop staggering cliffs.
+Built on sandstone rock pillars and silhouetted against the Grecian skyline, the lofty Meteora Monasteries sit atop staggering cliffs.